 the number of buildings on the land plot

 area of technical buildings and ipogio

-For example: in case of maximum use of the building possibilities of a plot of 200 sq. m, not including the construction of the pool, the cost of all costs for obtaining a building permit will be from 25,000 euros.
-This amount includes the costs associated with the development of the project, government fees and the cost of technical supervision during construction work.
+For instance: in the case of maximum use of the construction capabilities of a land plot measuring 200 square meters, not including pool construction, the value of all expenditures, required for obtaining a building permit will amount to €25.000 and above.
+This payment includes the costs, charged for development of the construction project, government charges, and the cost of technical supervision during construction work.

 Usually, the procedure of obtaining a building permit takes from several months to six months.
 To speed up the process, you should better entrust the building permit obtaining procedure to professionals .

 If you want to build a swimming pool on the purchased land plot, you will need to have a special permit.
 In Greece, the swimming pool is considered an object of luxury, and therefore the cost of obtaining an appropriate permit may seem disproportionately high.
 The size of the future pool plays the key role.
 It is possible to slightly reduce the costs by receiving a permit for pool construction together simultaneously with the permit for construction works on the land plot.